 - In the description, write Mobile App and then the title of the app.

-- Because app costs can fluctuate, be sure to determine the current approximate cost of the app from the appropriate app store.
+- Because app costs can fluctuate, be sure to determine the current approximate cost of the app from the appropriate app store, or contact Help Desk for a quote.
 You can suggest a vendor, but the purchasing department will still attempt to get best price from a registered vendor.
-Use the Dummy vendor in IFAS and, if desired, put your recommended vendor in the notes.

 - A correct capital budget code MUST be used.
 Because the law categorizes apps as capital, app purchases may not come out of M&O (Maintenance and Operations) funds.
 Also, certain codes apply to apps purchased for students, and others for teachers.
-If you have questions about budget codes, call the district Business Office at x7670, or e-mail Mary Lou Hagerty before entering.
+If you have questions about budget codes, call the district Business Office at x7675, or e-mail Heather Caviar before entering.

 If you are paying for your app using a grant, the grant must have been pre-approved by the district.
 If your grant has not been approved, please complete the CUSD Grant Pre-Approval process.